Top 10 Things To Know About Hiring An Agent To Find Your Tenant

 #3 Is It Stupid To Sign A Contract With An Agent?

 An agent will ask you to sign a contract.
 At this point, many people understandably take a step back and start to question the agent’s intentions.
 This is totally normal.
 However, without a signed contract, your apartment will be missing out on most of its possible exposure with the real estate agent community.
 Note that if you are not going to sign a contract with an agent – known as an “exclusive” – you lose one of the main benefits of having an agent: getting maximum exposure for your listing.
 Here’s why: The REBNY (Real Estate Board of New York: www.rebny.com) – an organization whose members consist of almost all New York City brokerage firms – ensures that all of its member brokerage firms work together to disseminate all its “exclusive” listings to each other within 24 hours of a customer signing an exclusive agreement.
 Brokers look at this database first when looking on behalf of their clients.
 So when you sign an “exclusive” agreement with a real estate agent, almost every brokerage firm in New York City receives the listing in its listings database.
 This guarantees that you have maximum exposure among real estate firms and real estate agents.
+IMPORTANT NOTE: Make sure you read the contract very carefully and ask any questions.
+These contracts are NOT necessarily standard contracts, and brokers will sometimes add custom language.
+For example, check if there are any "termination fees" (very rare), and if so, only sign if you are comfortable with this type of arrangement.

 #4 What If I Don’t Want To Be Locked In With One Broker?